Wikia/mobile-wiki/README.md

 ## Unit tests

 To run the unit tests run `npm test` in your terminal.
 To generate the code coverage run `npm run coverage`.
+The reports will be generated in `tests/coverage` subdirectories.

 ## Updating dependencies
 ### Server side